nklsxn/mqr/deployment.md

     Tag the version using:<br>
     `git tag -a <new_version> <new_version>`.

-3. Push the version update and tag:<br>
+3. Push the version update and tag, which triggers the github pages workflow to build new documentation:<br>
     `git push && git push --tags`.

+4. Build the and upload packages:<br>
+    `python3 -m build`<br>
+    `python3 -m twine upload --repository pypi dist/mqrpy-<new_version>-py3-none-any.whl dist/mqrpy-<new_version>.tar.gz`